Twin Waters, Queensland: Education

 There are no schools in the suburb.
-The nearest primary school is Pacific Paradise State School in neighbouring Pacific Paradise to the north-west.
-The nearest secondary school is Maroochydore State High School in Maroochydore to the south.
+The nearest government primary school is Pacific Paradise State School in neighbouring Pacific Paradise to the north-west.
+The nearest government secondary school is Maroochydore State High School in Maroochydore to the south.

 Amenities

 There is a boat ramp and floating walkway at Nojoor Road on the north bank of Maroochy River (26.6386°S 153.0878°E).
 It is managed by the Sunshine Coast Regional Council.

+Tourism

+Twin Waters is directly 8 minutes from the Sunshine Coast Airport.
+The relaxing residential community is set in tranquil surrounds of local canal estates and a conservation park in direct access to the Maroochy River and its 1.5 km surf-patrolled beach.

 Attractions

 The Twin Waters Resort is at 270 Ocean Drive (26.6315°S 153.0971°E).
 It features 373 rooms situated around a lagoon with conference and reception facilities.

 Twin Waters Golf Club is at 151 Ocean Drive (26.6285°S 153.0852°E).
 It is an 18-hole par-72 championship course.
 It was designed by champion golfers Peter Thomson and Mike Wolveridge in 1991.